CiscoDevNet/terraform-provider-catalystcenter/docs/resources/wireless_device_provision.md

 page_title: "catalystcenter_wireless_device_provision Resource - terraform-provider-catalystcenter"
 subcategory: "Wireless"
 description: |-
-  This resource provision wireless device.
+  This resource is used to provision a wireless device.
 Every time this resource is created or re-created, the Catalyst Center considers provisioning new wireless device.
 When this resource is destroyed or updated or refreshed, no actions are done either on CatalystCenter or on devices
 ---

 # catalystcenter_wireless_device_provision (Resource)

-This resource provision wireless device.
+This resource is used to provision a wireless device.
 Every time this resource is created or re-created, the Catalyst Center considers provisioning new wireless device.
 When this resource is destroyed or updated or refreshed, no actions are done either on CatalystCenter or on devices

 ## Example Usage